JimSchofield/jschof.dev/src/posts/2024/2/web-components-and-you-1/index.md

 ---
-title: Web Components and You (part 1)
+title: "Web Components and You (part 1): The Shadow Dom"
 description: We look at why web components are a good solution now, and the very basics on how to make one.
 layout: post
 tags: